SpringRole/springscan-android-sdk/README.md

 Setup
 -----

-The SDK has to be initialized one before making any API calls using
+The SDK has to be initialized once before making any API calls using

 `SpringScan.initialize(this, "YOUR_COMPANY_TOKEN")`